 2. Start with a great headline

-That’s what you need when you have just 3 seconds catch someone’s attention.
+That’s what you need when you have just 3 seconds to catch someone’s attention.
 Most people are wary of White Papers, even when they’re useful, because they’re so often boring and tedious or turn into infomercials halfway through.
-That’s why I used the word ‘love’ in the headline for this post: it’s a positive word, and it connects with the emotions (a faster channel than the brain).
+That’s why I used the word ‘love’ in the headline for this post: it’s a positive word, and it connects with the reader's emotions (a faster channel than the brain).

 3. Tell them what you’re going to tell them

 The best way to use that 30 seconds in the 3-30-3 rule is with a short summary that makes clear what the paper is about, and why it’s essential reading for the target audience.
 A strong, arresting quote from an authoritative source in the opening paragraph will help get the reader’s attention, Oh, and the content must keep the promise you made in the headline, or you’ll lose the reader.

 4. Be direct and show your passion

-During the 3 minutes, you can still lose readers if you don’t engage, inform and entertain.
-Remember, you’re telling your readers a story, and a good story
+During the 3 minutes, you can still lose readers if you don’t engage, inform and entertain them.
+Remember, you’re telling your readers a story, and a good

 story has pace, direction and purpose.
 Good stories keep the reader turning the pages, keen to find out what happens next.

-Don’t be afraid to show passion for your subject, and don’t be afraid to be thought-provoking, to ask the tough questions.
-Don’t take safe positions, challenge conventional wisdom.
+Don’t be afraid to show passion for your subject, and don’t be afraid to be thought-provoking or to ask the tough questions.
+Don’t take safe positions, challenge conventional wisdom instead.
 If you’ve nothing new to add to the debate, your readers will leave you for someone who does.
-More detail at 3 Reasons why Great Content Must be Disruptive.
+More detail in 3 Reasons why Great Content Must be Disruptive.